achilleas-k/brian2/docs_sphinx/developer/notes/standalone.rst

 writing core Brian code has to make sure to keep the parts that do computational work separate and put them into separate objects and classes.
 I think that's OK though, good in fact.

+Some details on the implementation of this approach:
+The delegation to objects for code execution is already handled by the `Language` objects used in code generation.
+What remains is to delegate the memory creation.
+This could be done in a `Device` object.
+The normal use case would be to use a `RuntimeDevice` with either a `PythonLanguage` or a `CPPLanguage` object.
+For standalone code, on the other hand, the devices would have a fixed connection to a specific language object.
+Possibly, a parent class `StandaloneDevice` could already provide the general structure that is then filled with actual code by `StandaloneCPPDevice`, `StandaloneJavaDevice`, etc. The device would be set with a global function (e.g.
+``set_device(RuntimeDevice(CPPLanguage()))``, possibly with a convenience syntax for standard devices, e.g. ``set_device('runtime_cpp')``), or with a preference.